 What to Know Before Installing Road Signs

 If you manage a commercial, residential, or municipal property with roadways, you know the importance of road signs in directing traffic and preventing accidents.
-However, before you install road signs or contract someone to do so, there are several important things to keep in mind.
+However, before installing road signs or contracting someone to do so, there are several important things to keep in mind.

 The FHA (Federal Highway Administration) and FDOT (Florida Department of Transportation) enforce several requirements for road signs, including design, height, post type, and even the level of reflectivity.
 Here, we break down the various types of road signs, installation requirements, and how they can be properly maintained.